mvplabs/abb-rudolph/README.md

 - [x] Get a query for all services
 - [x] Show info on the service page (all or the first 50)
-- [] Add actions, including "implement service" and "watch service"
+- [x] Add actions, including "implement service"
 - [] Complete Implement service screen
-  - [] Add useState for selected service
+  - [x] Add useState for selected service
-  - [] Show details
+  - [x] Show details
   - [] Show additionnal fields (hard coded?)
   - [] Post as linked data
 - [] Add detail page